 Initial Cost $

 Up to 92.1% AFUE for enhanced energy savings with standard comfort features.

 Initial Cost $

 If you could look under the hood of a Carrier gas furnace, you’d see what drives the performance: a serious commitment to precision technology and quality.
 Depending upon the model, you might find a modulating gas valve that can be adjusted up or down in 1% increments.
-Models with variable-speed blower and inducer motors can deliver consistent temperature control all year long and enhanced humidity control as a part of your air conditioning system.
+Models with variable-speed blower motors and inducer motors can deliver consistent temperature control all year long and enhanced humidity control as a part of your air conditioning system.
 Our 90+% AFUE rating gas furnaces include two heat exchangers -- a primary heat exchanger that does most of the work and a secondary heat exchanger that wrings out additional heat for higher efficiency and comfort.
 And, for reliable start-up and heating operation, all models feature our patented PowerHeat™ igniter.